P3pp3rF1y/SophisticatedBackpacks/.github/ISSUE_TEMPLATE/bug_report.md

 **Describe the bug**
 A clear and concise description of what the bug is.
-If it's a crash include crash log.
+Crash log if it's a crash.
 Info on what other mods you're using that may cause a conflict here if applicable.

 Please go to [Discussions](https://github.com/P3pp3rF1y/SophisticatedBackpacks/discussions) to add new feature requests / suggestions or comment on existing ones.